nlk-sites/gforms-textrewardsprogram/README.md

-# Gravity Forms - Avala API Add-On
+# Gravity Forms - TextRewardsProgram API Add-On
-A Gravity Forms add-on to connect GForms submits to Avala Aimbase CRM
+A Gravity Forms add-on to connect GForms submits to TextRewardsProgram